edgeimpulse/expert-projects/image-projects/robotic-arm-sorting-arduino-braccio.md

 shutil.move(str(blob_path), blob_dir)
 ```

 This will create the *ei-pnp_yolov5n_320_openvino_2022.1_6shave.blob* file in the IR directory.
-We should copy this blob file to the ~/EI_Pick_n_Place/pnp_ws/src/ei_yolov5_detections/resources on the Raspberry Pi 5.
-We can test the generated model using the depthai-python library.
+We should copy this blob file to the `~/EI_Pick_n_Place/pnp_ws/src/ei_yolov5_detections/resources` folder on the Raspberry Pi 5.
+We can test the generated model using the depthai-python library:

 ```
 $ pip3 install -U pip